Who is this Rev. Stephen B. Henry PhD. guy anyway?

 I have owned and operated Internet Service Provider companies (plural!), bringing early Internet access to small communities and rural areas.
 I have lost count of the number of websites I've built, most hand coded, for large companies and small, for personal use and business.
 From the Royal Bank of Canada to Mary with her small horse blog, from the Online Sellers Association to Main Street Mall Online.
 Several hundred at least.

-Today my wife Lora and I live in a small town in south central Kansas where we operate our business from the convenience of an office in a converted bedroom in our modest home.
-We endeavor to practice a sustainable lifestyle, reducing our carbon footprint where ever we can.
+For sixteen years, my wife Lora and I lived in a small town in south central Kansas where we operated our business from the convenience of an office in a converted bedroom in our modest home.
+We endeavored to practice a sustainable lifestyle, reducing our carbon footprint where ever we could.
 I've done the commute thing.
 I've had the corner office with a view.
 I've had the big house, three stories (storeys to my fellow Canuks!), white pillars, and the big cars.
-And now, living as I choose, I've finally made it.
-This is the life!
+That's in my past.

 I am an author, website developer, small business consultant, coach and sometimes mentor, and I provide a range of support services for those who do business online.
 I still design, build, and manage websites, working almost exclusively these days with the WordPress content management system (CMS).
 I still work with HTML, PHP, MySQL and CSS but I seldom hand code a complete website any more.
 Though I still can, with WordPress available there is just no reason to do so.